robbykim/django-react/README.md

 # django-react
 An incredibly minimal boilerplate project setup for Django and React.
-Built with create-react-app and Django
+Built with create-react-app and Django and glue code to link the two.

 ## Setup